samjones00/docs/docs/_documentation/API-Design.md

 public class ContactsService : Service
 {
-    public object Get(GetContacts request)
+    public object Get(GetContacts request) => new GetContactsResponse {
-    {
-        return new GetContactsResponse {
         Results = Db.Select<Contact>()
     };
 }
-}
 ```

-Whilst slightly more verbose this style benefits from better versionability and more coarse-grained APIs as additional results can be added to the Response DTO without breaking existing clients.
-You'll also need to follow the above convention if you also wanted to [support SOAP clients and endpoints](/soap-support) or if you want to be able to handle Typed [Response Messages in MQ Services](/messaging#message-workflow).
+Whilst slightly more verbose this style benefits from [more resilience in evolving and versioning](https://stackoverflow.com/a/12413091/85785) message-based Services
+and more coarse-grained APIs as additional results can be added to the Response DTO without breaking existing clients.

+You'll also need to follow the above convention if you also wanted to [support SOAP endpoints](/soap-support) or if you want to be able to handle Typed [Response Messages in MQ Services](/messaging#message-workflow).

 ## ServiceStack's API Design